 receives 1951 CBS Color signal

 On Sunday June 6, 2004, a surviving CBS Columbia Model 12CC2 similar to the picture, the first and only commercial color television receiver sold in 1951, again displayed color pictures using the 1951 CBS Color standard.
-The actual 12CC2 receiver is pictured on Ed Reitan's Color Television History web site at
+The actual 12CC2 receiver is pictured on Ed Reitan's Color Television History web site.

 An NTSC-to-CBS Color-System converter, developed by Darryl Hock, was used to generate images for presentation on the CBS receiver.
 Hock's converter translates NTSC color video sources to video using standards in accordance with the 1951 FCC-approved CBS Color Television System.
 The CBS video was modulated to the RF of a VHF channel and then input to the Model 12CC2's tuner.